bramdebouvere/fltouch/README.md

 *If these instructions are unclear, you can find a more detailed guide by Zizzer Productions [here](https://www.zizzerproductions.com/post/make-behringer-universal-control-surface-work-with-fl-studio).*

+### Settings

+You can edit `settings.py` using a text editor to change settings such as extender location.

 ### Layout

 You can print an overlay for this controller, courtesy of Bobby-Funk.
 The image must be printed 15.7956cm / 6.21875 inches wide in an A4 size.